spice2x/spice2x.github.io/CONTRIBUTING.md

 #### Config file compatibility

-Do not change the option names used to identify them in config files, otherwise you will introduce an incompatibility with previous versions.
-Once the `name` is set it should never be changed.
-Aliases can still be added.
+Do not change the names of options, buttons binds, analogs, etc - since they are used as unique identifiers in config files.
+If they are changed, you will introduce an incompatibility with previous versions of config file.

 ### Code quality requirements